DevExpress/AjaxControlToolkit/README.md

-# AJAX Control Toolkit – Notice of Intent to Archive
+# AJAX Control Toolkit – Repository Archived

 Dear Community,

-After careful consideration, we have decided to archive the AJAX Control Toolkit repository in 30 days.
-This decision comes as part of our commitment to focusing on modern web development technologies and ensuring that our resources are aligned with the future direction of the ASP.NET platform.

-## What This Means:

-* **No Further Development:** After the repository is archived, it will be in a read-only state.
-No new issues or pull requests will be accepted.
+As previously announced, the AJAX Control Toolkit repository has been archived as of today.
+This repository is now in a read-only state, meaning no new issues or pull requests will be accepted.
-* **Community Support:** The existing content will remain available for reference, but there will be no official support or updates from DevExpress.
-* **Future Guidance:** We encourage developers to explore modern alternatives within the ASP.NET ecosystem that provide up-to-date functionality and support.

-## Next Steps:
+## Resources:

-* We will archive this repository on October 1, 2024.
-* During this period, we welcome feedback and will be monitoring the repository to answer any final questions or concerns.
+* The archived repository will remain accessible for reference purposes at [https://github.com/DevExpress/AjaxControlToolkit/](https://github.com/DevExpress/AjaxControlToolkit/).
+* For those looking to transition to modern technologies, we recommend exploring the [ASP.NET Core framework](https://dotnet.microsoft.com/apps/aspnet) and its associated libraries, which offer enhanced performance, security, and modern features.
+* Developers who are considering modern frontend technologies can explore JavaScript frameworks, such as React, Angular, or Vue, which pair well with [.NET for backend services](https://dotnet.microsoft.com/apps/aspnet/apis) to build performant and scalable applications.
+* You can also add beautiful UI and extended functionality to your .NET applications by leveraging tools from vendors in the [.NET ecosystem](https://dotnet.microsoft.com/platform/community), such as the DevExpress suite ([https://www.devexpress.com/](https://www.devexpress.com/)), which continues to provide valuable components for enhancing your app’s appearance and capabilities.

-We appreciate your understanding and thank you for your support of the AJAX Control Toolkit over the years.
+Thank you once again for being a part of the AJAX Control Toolkit journey.
+We appreciate your support and contributions over the years.

-Best regards,
-The DevExpress Team